These are the best places to travel this summer

 1. Dine out in Portland

 From its juicy mussels to whoopie pies, you could spend months eating your way around Maine.
 But for the best grub in a single place, head to Portland.
-Despite a population numbering fewer than 70,000, the city ranks as one of America’s best foodie cities.
+Despite a population of fewer than 70,000, the city ranks as one of America’s best foodie cities.

 With farms edging its boundaries and the ocean lapping its shores, it’s no wonder Portland earns raves from culinary heavyweights and produces so many award-winning chefs.
 Sample food delicacies on a Maine Day Ventures culinary walking tour or get the lowdown on Greater Portland’s impressive beer scene on a Maine Brews Cruise walking or bus tour.
+Grab an easy, quick breakfast at beloved Becky's Diner (where if you go early enough you'll catch lobsterman on the way to work).
+Have lunch at Duckfat and then, later, stalk a dinner reservation at splurge-worthy Fore Street and Scales

 2. Raft the Kennebec River

-3. Trek lodge to lodge in Maine’s famed 100-mile wilderness
+3. Trek lodge to lodge

 4. Sail aboard a Maine windjammer

-Local tip: Built on the site of a former shipyard, Rockland’s Sail, Power & Steam Museum exhibits marine and local industrial-related artifacts, photos and models.
+Local tip: Built on the site of a former shipyard, Rockland’s Sail Power & Steam Museum exhibits marine and local industrial-related artifacts, photos and models.
 If Capt.
 Jim Sharpe is onsite, ask him for a tour.
 He’s a wonderful storyteller and a classic old salt.

-5. Discover Maine’s Indigenous history at the Abbe Museum
+5. Discover Maine’s Indigenous history

 Collectively known as People of the Dawn, this tribal confederation shares its history and heritage in the Abbe Museum, Maine’s only Smithsonian affiliate, in downtown Bar Harbor.
 But don’t miss the original trailside museum at Sieur du Monts Springs in Acadia.